Canoe-camping: a unique experience with nature

 Telephone (Outside of North America): 1-519-826-5391

-Please note that you do not need to print your reservation and present it upon arrival.
-Simply arrive at the Visitor Centres with a digital copy or your reservation number to speed up the process.
+You do not need to print your reservation.
+Simply present a digital copy or your reservation number at your arrival.

 It is possible to rent a canoe or a kayak for your stay.